bastimeyer/dayz-linux-cli-launcher/README.md

     If the game is stored in a different Steam library directory, then this environment variable needs to be set/changed.

+    For example, if the game has been installed in the game library located in /media/games/SteamLibrary/steamapps/common/DayZ
+    then the STEAM_ROOT env var needs to be set like this:
+      STEAM_ROOT=/media/games/SteamLibrary
 ```

 ## TODO